Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Jeffrey_Cordero.md

 ### Summary

-Over the ten weeks, I was a key contributor to the large-scale open-source academic platform, focusing on major feature development, infrastructure modernization, security enhancements, and UI/UX improvements.
-I authored or contributed to 24 pull requests, reviewed 82 pull requests, and created 6 issues, many of which were resolved or are part of ongoing efforts such as end-to-end notification testing ([#11908](https://github.com/Submitty/Submitty/issues/11908)) and rate limiting ([#11721](https://github.com/Submitty/Submitty/issues/11721)).
+During my time this summer with Submitty, I contributed to the large-scale open-source academic platform, focusing on full-stack development, infrastructure modernization, and system security.
+This experience deepened my technical skills across frontend and backend technologies while expanding my understanding of systems design, type safety, and automated testing.

-My contributions spanned the full tech stack, including the frontend (HTML/CSS, JavaScript/TypeScript, Twig, Vue.js), backend (PHP), build systems (Bash), autograding infrastructure (Python, C++), and system testing (Cypress).
+Beyond implementation work, I gained valuable experience in collaborative development by engaging in design discussions, reviewing code at scale, and helping shape practices that prioritize maintainability and reliability.
+These efforts strengthened my ability to think critically about long-term engineering impact in a complex, highly impactful codebase.
+The following sections highlight some of the most rewarding features I had the opportunity to work on this summer.

 ### WebSocket Security & Testing

-I worked on addressing a critical security flaw in the platform's WebSocket server by implementing a token-based authorization system ([#11634](https://github.com/Submitty/Submitty/pull/11634)).
-Previously, any user with a direct URL and valid login credentials could access any WebSocket page they were not authorized to view, posing a considerable security risk, especially for features like Grade Inquiry.
+I addressed a critical security flaw in the platform's WebSocket server by implementing a token-based authorization system ([#11634](https://github.com/Submitty/Submitty/pull/11634)).
+Previously, any user with a direct URL and valid login credentials could access any WebSocket page, posing a considerable risk for real-time student-instructor communications.

-To mitigate this, I designed and integrated a JSON Web Token (JWT)–based authorization layer.
-The web server now generates short-lived, multi-use tokens that grant access only to specific WebSocket pages.
-Each token explicitly scopes access per page, ensuring that all WebSocket connections are properly authenticated and secure.
-Authorized pages are valid for five minutes, and stale entries are discarded using a sliding window mechanism to maintain a minimal, up-to-date permission set.
+To resolve this, I designed a JSON Web Token (JWT)–based authorization layer, where the web server now generates short-lived, multi-use tokens scoped to specific pages.
+Each token ensures that WebSocket connections are established by authorized users, with permissions managed using a sliding window mechanism to handle expired pages.

 ```json
 {